breanna-n-harris/Harris-lab-website/content/ProspectiveStudents/_index.md

 3. A writing sample of your choosing

 **Undergraduate Students**

+We are hiring!
+I'm looking for 2-3 new students to start in Jan, 2024.
+One student will work on human sample processing (part of an NIH funded grant project) and the other will work on frog behavioral analysis (part of a completed NSF funded project).

 Undergraduate students play a large and important role in my lab.
 My students routinely take major leadership roles in the research, present findings at local and national meetings, and co-author papers.
 I very much enjoy mentoring students in the lab.
 I am looking for dedicated, motivated, mature, and critically thinking undergraduate students to join our lab team.